6th County of London Brigade, Royal Field Artillery: Hundred Days

 47th (2nd London) Division was rejoined by its artillery at the end of May and went into corps reserve in late June.
 On 28 June the artillery moved up to support an attack launched by the Australian Corps (the Battle of Hamel).
 The dawn attack was made with overwhelming artillery support, notable because to preserve secrecy the guns had not been able to register their barrage lines beforehand.
 CCXXXVI Brigade was able to turn a captured field gun onto the enemy.

 The Allied Hundred Days Offensive began on 8 August 1918, and the artillery of 47th (2nd L) Division were once again detached, supporting 18th (Eastern) Division from 13 August to 4 September.
 CCXXXVI brigade found itself in the same dugouts in Caterpillar Valley that they had occupied in 1916.
 On 22 August 18th (E) Division formed a defensive flank while 47th (2nd L) Division attacked from in front of Amiens towards high ground beyond Happy Valley (the Battle of Albert).
 The night before the attack D (H)/CCXXXVI Bty had their commander and 35 men put out of action by enemy Mustard gas shelling.
 From now on the battle was constantly moving, and the British divisions began sending forward all-arms brigade groups including artillery batteries to clear strongholds and round up prisoners as they advanced.
 The field artillery frequently had to organise creeping barrages for these small operations, and casualties from enemy shellfire and gas were continuous.

 Both 18th (E) and 47th (2nd L) Divisions, their infantry now very weak, were relieved in early September.
 47th Divisional Artillery then moved by train (only the second time they had done this) to rejoin the rest of the division, which had been moved to the Lille front.
 The division was scheduled to be transferred to the Italian Front, but the orders wee changed and the division was put into the line to follow the retreating enemy across Aubers Ridge as far as the main Lille defences.
 After a 10-day pause, the division was relieved and once again prepared for the move to Italy.
 However, on 28 October this was finally changed, and 47th (2nd L) Division made the Official Entry into the liberated city of Lille on 28 October.
 It afterwards moved up to the River Scheldt, occupying Tournai when the enemy retired.
 It advanced beyond, but when the Armistice with Germany came into force on 11 November, 47th Division marched back to Tournai.

 Immediately after the Armistice 47th (2nd L) Division was engaged in railway repairs.
 It went into winter quarters mining villages in the Béthune area to await demobilisation, which began in January 1919.
 By the end of March units had been reduced to cadre strength, and these returned to England in May.
 The artillery brigades were demobilised at Shoreham-by-Sea in June 1919.

 Commanding officers

-The following commanded 1/VI London/CCXXXVI Brigade during World War I:
+The following commanded 1/VI London/CCXXXVI Brigade during the First World War: